Financial-Times/n-tracking/README.md

 ### Server-side integration

-The server-side integration can be used to embed tracking pixels into the page which send page view events for visits which do not support JS or an enhanced experience.
+On the server-side a JSX component embeds tracking pixels into the page which send page view events for any visitors which do not support JS or fail to cut the mustard.

 ```jsx
 const { CoreTracking } = require('@financial-times/n-tracking');